16 Indoor Team Building Activities

 11. Virtual Escape Rooms

-Escape Rooms are really fun activities to engage in with all sizes of teams, but if you cannot afford to go outside, then there’s a solution for you: virtual escape rooms.
+Escape Rooms are really fun activities for employees indoors to engage in with all sizes of teams, but if you cannot afford to go outside, then there’s a solution for you: virtual escape rooms.

-Virtual escape rooms are essentially video games that consist of escaping from certain facilities, such as prisons or spaceships.
+Virtual escape rooms are essentially video indoor team building games that consist of escaping from certain facilities, such as prisons or spaceships.
 They are imaginative and very dynamic, and remote teams surely love them.

 • Best For: remote teams.